mpenkov/bigcsv/README.md

 It doesn't look like this approach will work, so we're stuck with updating the Counters one-by-one :(

-## But What about the Hard Problems?
+## But What about the Hard Problem?

-If you recall, the harder problems to solve were:

-1. Calculate the exact number of unique values for each column
+If you recall, the harder problem to solve was: calculate the exact number of unique values for each column.
-2. Calculate the 20 most frequent values

-Let's look at the first problem.
 In theory, assuming we've isolated the values for a single column, this kind of task is easy to achieve:

 ```python